liquidating or down-sizing?

 Q. How is your company paid for its services?

 A. We operate on a percentage-based commission.
-There are no out of pocket expenses to you, unless a dumpster or extermination services are required.
-Because we operate on a percentage-based commission; we are very motivated to get you the most money possible for your possessions.
+Because we operate on a percentage-based commission, we are very motivated to get you the most money possible for your possessions.

 Q. What do you do with items that don’t sell?